Vanille-N/website/www/treebor/src/protectors.md

 \[ [Prev](shared.html) | [Up](index.html) | [Next](interiormut.html) \]

-## The `noalias` constraints
+## Stronger aliasing constraints for function arguments

-Reference (both mutable and shared) arguments to functions get the LLVM attribute [noalias](https://llvm.org/docs/LangRef.html#noalias), which is described as
+Within functions the compiler generally knows less about the context and must make more assumptions for useful optimizations to be possible.
+In particular we wish to be able to assume that references live until the end of the function, as well as give reference arguments to functions the LLVM attribute [noalias](https://llvm.org/docs/LangRef.html#noalias), which is described as

 > noalias